 Postdoctoral Scholar, Taube Center for Jewish Studies

 Jonathan Branfman researches race, masculinity, and Jewish identity in popular media.
 His work invites Jewish, feminist, queer, critical race, and media studies to grasp how historical anti-Semitism shapes present-day U.S. visual culture, and how Jewish stars harness this stigma to enter America's core cultural debates.

-First book project: "Millennial Jewish Stardom: Masculinity, Race, & Queer Glamor."
-Under contract with New York University Press.
+First book: "Millennial Jewish Stardom: Masculinity, Race, & Queer Glamor."
+Forthcoming in 2024 with New York University Press.

 Upcoming book projects:

 "Jews & News Satire: Embodying Candor in the Age of Fake News"